Sarah Elfreth: Electoral and ethics reform

-During the 2021 legislative session, Elfreth introduced the "Student and Military Voter Empowerment Act", which would require higher education institutions to create websites to provide students with voting information and allow military members to register to vote using their Department of Defense Common Access Card.
+While a student at Towson University, Elfreth testified in support of a bill to increase polling places at college campuses and make it easier for college students to register to vote.
+During the 2021 legislative session, she introduced the "Student and Military Voter Empowerment Act", which would require higher education institutions to create websites to provide students with voting information and allow military members to register to vote using their Department of Defense Common Access Card.
 The bill passed and became law without Governor Larry Hogan's signature on May 30, 2021.